-Yes you will always be breathing on your own during the surgical procedure.
+Yes, you will always be breathing on your own during the surgical procedure.
 Again, we do not insert any breathing tubes into your windpipe during our cases.
 You will only be breathing air and oxygen.
 You will NOT be breathing in any nausea-provoking anesthesia gases.
-Your breathing is monitored constantly and continuously by our board-certified anesthesiologist.
+Your breathing is monitored constantly and continuously by a board-certified anesthesiologist.

 4. Will I be talking, responsive?

 No, for most of our procedures involving twilight anesthesia, our patients are comfortably asleep.
-For more minor procedures, minimal sedation utilizing a local anesthetic or light IV sedation may be chosen and during those cases, you make be awake but in a more relaxed state.
+For more minor procedures, minimal sedation utilizing a local anesthetic or light IV sedation may be chosen and during those cases, you may be awake but in a more relaxed state.